RJbalikian/SPRIT-HVSR/sprit/resources/hvsrscripts/Readme.md

 # Usage
 > NOTE: the -n flag signifies a file name.
 You can use a space in the file name as long as the name is in quotes (e.g., `hvsr -n "Site Name"`), but it is recommended not to use spaces in the site names.
-The intended purpose of this file is that you can set up everything before acquiring data at a site and to eliminate the need to reconnect a computer at the end of the acquisition.
+The intended purpose of this file is that you can set up everything before acquiring data at a site and to eliminate the need to reconnect a computer at the end of the acquisition to turn off the Shake.

 The data will also be collated into a single file with all three components, thereby saving work and potential for error later.
 For example, if the instrument time is not updated, you will still be able to find your data because it will be associated with a specific file and not just associated with a time.